jamesmariodavis/demasci-deploy/README.md

 The name of the upstream fetch source in Docker must match the top level directory name locally.
 This impacts coordinating Docker image names in `scripts.sh` and `.devcontainer/devcontainer.json`.

-The flask application file path is a required reference when starting the webserver.
+The api application file path is a required reference when starting the webserver.
-The current file name is `flask_app.py`.
+The current file name is `api.py`.
-The associated reference is `flask_app`.
+The associated reference is `api`.
 The referneced is present in `configure.sh` as environment variable.
 This and requires manual confguration.

-There is a reference to a flask app name in the flask application file (`flask_app.py`).
+There is a reference to a api app name in the api application file (`api.py`).
 Currently it is `app`.
 This name is referenced in `configure.sh` as an environment variable.
 This requires manual configuration.